padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We won't test the methods under the private keyword, there is no customized business logic inside these methods and we
+We won't test the methods under the private[^why-private-callbacks] keyword, there is no customized business logic inside these methods and we
 are just using third party libraries which are tested.

-\begin{aside}
-\heading{Why private callbacks?}
-\label{box:why-private-callbacks}

-It is good practice to make your callbacks private that they can called *only from inside the model*.
+[^why-private-callbacks]: It is good practice to make your callbacks private that they can called *only from inside the model*.
 Our `confirmation_token` method is public available but that is no problem, because it generates a random string.

-\end{aside}

 After creating the confirmation code mechanism for our user, we need to implement an authentication which takes the confirmation code as an input and mark our user as *confirmed*.
 Let's start with failing tests: